SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

 Users Tutorials
 ===============

-Welcome to the Get-It Users Tutorial documentation.
+Welcome to the GET-IT Users Tutorial documentation.

-This tutorial will teach how to use the `Get-it <http://www.get-it.it/>`_ going in depth into what we can do with software application.
-At the end of this section you will you will know how to:
+This tutorial will teach how to use the `GET-IT <http://www.get-it.it/>`_ going in depth into what we can do with the software application.
+At the end of this section you will know how to:

 1. Manage users accounts and how to modify them.
-2. Use and manage the different Get-It basic resouces.
+2. Use and manage the different GET-IT basic resouces.
 3. Manage Sensors and Observations and pubblish them.
 4. Manage Layers and Views (Maps) and publish them.
-5. Manage Metadata and pubblish them.
+5. Manage Metadata and publish them.

 *Prerequisites*